akar1492/edu_num_methods_python/README.md

-__Materials for my educational course, "OOP programming of numerical methods", held at MIPT.__
+Materials for my educational course, "OOP of numerical methods", held at MIPT.